Jkwashu/Jkwashu/README.md

 - 👋 Hi, I’m Joseph Washum
 - 👀 I’m interested in Computer Science / Robotics
-- 🌱 Classes Im currently taking: Programming Languages / Interactive Game Development
+- 🌱 Currently looking for work !
-- 📫 How to reach me: WashumJK@hendrix.edu
+- 📫 How to reach me: WashumJK@hendrix.edu or Jkwashu@gmail.com

 <!---
 Jkwashu/Jkwashu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.